DenkiYagi/vuehx/README.md

 * npm or yarn

 ## Creating a new vuehx project
-1. Create a project directory:
+1. Create a project directory.

     ```
     mkdir MyProject